Samuel-2626/django-pagination/blog.md

 1. Explain what pagination is and why you may want to use it.
 1. Work with Django's `Paginator` class and `Page` objects.
-1. Implement pagination in Django with unction and class-based views.
+1. Implement pagination in Django with function and class-based views.

 ## Django Constructs

-When implementing pagination in Django, rather that re-inventing the logic required for pagination, you'll work with the following constructs:
+When implementing pagination in Django, rather than re-inventing the logic required for pagination which could be a very tedious process, you'll work with the following constructs:

-1. [Paginator](https://docs.djangoproject.com/en/4.0/ref/paginator/#paginator-class) - splits a a Django QuerySet or list into chunks of `Page` objects.
+1. [Paginator](https://docs.djangoproject.com/en/4.0/ref/paginator/#paginator-class) - splits a Django QuerySet or list into chunks of `Page` objects.
-1. [Page] - holds the actual paginated data along with pagination metadata
+1. [Page](https://docs.djangoproject.com/en/4.0/ref/paginator/#page-class) - holds the actual paginated data along with pagination metadata.

-Let's look at a some quick examples.
+Let's look at some quick examples.

 ### Paginator